webDva/jekyll-now/_posts/2018-11-01-brainstorming-my-first-multiplayer-game.md

 I don't have income.
 I can't seem to put my rather great and tragic past behind me.
 I seem to be stuck in a local minimum or maybe even diverging from the local maximum.
 I'm operating with chronic deficiencies.
 My relationship with my pseudo-investor is estranged.
 The fate of my health is unknown.

 But I have eternal courage and commitment at my side.
 I got the right stuff, fine constitution.
-I have the desire to mend the world.
+I have a desire to mend the world.
 This full-time indie maker lifestyle is so much better than working a traditional minimum wage job, despite me not having the amenities that employment with an employer provides.
 For me to have income, I must grind from zero to n as though I were trying to reach the top of the leader board in a video game, starting from the bottom.

 To play this unique game and win, great ambition and strength are required.